 In this article, we will answer the question, “can a mother still get child support if the father is in jail?”
 The answer to this question is yes, a child support recipient may still receive child support even if the obligor is in jail.
 For an in-depth explanation of Illinois child support laws, check out our article: Illinois Child Support 2019.

-If a child support obligor fails to make child support payments while in jail he or she could be held in contempt of court and face more legal issues as a result.
-The obvious basis for a claim to being unable to continue child support payments while in jail is the absence of an active income.
-If the father claims he is unable to continue payments while incarcerated, he must make these claims to a judge via a motion to modify child support.
+Suppose a child support obligor fails to make child support payments while in jail; they could be held in contempt of court and face more legal issues.
+The apparent basis for a claim of being unable to continue child support payments while in jail is the absence of an active income.
+If the father claims he cannot continue payments while incarcerated, he must make these claims to a judge via a motion to modify child support.
 For more on modifying child support orders, check out our article: Illinois Child Support Modification Explained.

-The judge will review the father or non-custodial parent’s claims and determine whether or not he or she can still make child support payments while serving time in jail.
+The judge will review the father or non-custodial parent’s claims and determine whether or not they can still make child support payments while serving time in jail.
 The judge can either rule the payments shall remain the same, be lowered, or be terminated while the non-custodial parent is in jail.

-In the absence of income, the judge will look at whether the non-custodial parent has assets that could be used to pay child support.
+In the absence of income, the judge will examine whether the non-custodial parent has assets that could be used to pay child support.
 These assets may include:

 · Interest or dividend income from investments, such as stocks or bonds;